Lucy Nethsingha: Politics

 Nethsingha served as a Liberal Democrat councillor on Gloucester City Council from 2004 to 2008.
 After moving to Cambridgeshire, Nethsingha was elected for the Newnham division on Cambridgeshire County Council as a Liberal Democrat at the 2009 election, and has been leader of the Liberal Democrat Group on the council since 2015 (she had previously been deputy leader since 2011).
-Since 2016, she has also represented the Newnham ward on Cambridge City Council.
+At the 2025 Cambridgeshire County Council election she was elected for the Cambourne division and the Liberal Democrats took majority control of the county council.
+From 2016 to 2024, she also represented the Newnham ward on Cambridge City Council.

 She unsuccessfully contested the North East Cambridgeshire parliamentary constituency in the 2015 general election, finishing in fourth place out of five candidates with 2,314 votes (4.5%).
 In the snap general election held two years later, she contested South East Cambridgeshire and finished last out of three candidates with 11,958 votes (19.0%).

 Nethsingha became a Member of the European Parliament in the 2019 elections, until 2020 when the United Kingdom left the EU.

 After the 2021 Cambridgeshire County Council election she became leader of the council after agreeing a deal with the Labour and Independent groups.

 Personal life

 Nethsingha grew up in Cornwall, which she states made her aware of the importance of caring for the environment.
 She is a teacher by profession and holds a master's degree from the University of Cambridge.

-She is married and has three children.
-Her husband, Andrew Nethsingha, has been Organist and Master of the Choristers at Westminster Abbey since 2023.
+In 1996 she married Andrew Nethsingha, who has been organist and master of the choristers at Westminster Abbey since 2023.
+They have three children.